orientechnologies/orientdb/README.md

 ## Is OrientDB a Relational DBMS?

 No. OrientDB adheres to the [NoSQL](http://en.wikipedia.org/wiki/NoSQL) movement even if supports a subset of [SQL](SQLQuery) as query language.
 In this way it's easy to start using it without to learn too much new stuff.
-OrientDB is a [[Document Database|Document Database]] but has the best features of other DBMSs.
+OrientDB is a [[DocumentDatabase]] but has the best features of other DBMSs.
 For example the relationships are handled as in the [Graph Databases](http://en.wikipedia.org/wiki/Graph_database).

 # Scalability: the database is the bottleneck of most of applications